ImageMagick/MagickCache/README.md

 ## Delete a MagickCache

-To completely delete all the content within a cache:
+The MagickCache owner can completely delete all the content within a cache:

 ```
 $ magick-cache -passkey passkey.txt delete /opt/magick-cache /